mashkov-dev/DataService/README.md

 DataService:Set(player, d.Weapons["Blaster"], blaster)
 ```
 > [!WARNING]
-> For some reason, type solver might not like type of `value` if you try to define it right in the call.
+> For some reason, type solver may fail to infer the type of `value` if you try to define it right in the call.
 Currently I don't know how to fix it:
 > ```lua
 >DataService:Set(player, d.Weapons["Blaster"], {
 >	Damage = 300